Dominion Party (South Africa)

-It acquired no seats in 1948 election, and disappeared from national politics.
+The party won no seats in 1948 election and disappeared from national politics.
 The Dominion Party leader was Colonel C.F.
 Stallard, who later served as Minister of Mines during the second Ministry of Jan Smuts.
 The withdrawal of Hertzog and his supporters from the UP government in 1939 can be said to have made the party redundant, explaining its later decline.